Rare "ring of fire" solar eclipse dims skies

 "It's like moving your fist in front of your eyes," Newmark said.
 "You can block out the view of a whole mountain.
 It's the same kind of effect."

 The eclipse was first visible over southern Asia and then moved across the Pacific.
-Traveling on a diagonal path, it later crossed parts of Oregon, Nevada, Utah, Arizona and New Mexico before disappearing in Texas with the sunset.
+Traveling on diagonal path, the eclipse began its way across parts of Oregon, Nevada, Utah, Arizona and New Mexico, and was expected to disappear in Texas with the sunset.

 Day did not turn into night.
 But light faded as the moon slid in front of the sun, much like turning down a dimmer switch, and then slowly returned as the moon moved away.